 Our company clinically develops NFL-101, a patented, botanical drug candidate that aims at increasing the odds of quitting for smokers willing to quit.
 It is delivered via two simple subcutaneous injections, administered one week apart at a Target Quit Date, making patient compliance a breeze.
 Two additional, optional injections are made available to patients still not abstinent at month three and six.
 There exists vast anecdotal evidence, from more than 10,000 smokers treated off-label in France with a predecessor product developed by the Pasteur Institute, that NFL-101 is safe and efficacious for long term smoking cessation.
 A Phase 1/2 clinical trial confirmed safety and efficacy in smokers willing and trying to quit, in terms of long-term total cessation as well as reduction without compensatory over-smoking.
-We launched in January 2020 in Grenoble a 99-patient proof-of-concept clinical trial testing NFL-101 against its placebo, at two doses.
-A protocol amendment allowing, inter alia, the doubling of the number of patients was approved in May 2020.
+We have launched an international, multicentric, double blind, placebo controlled 204-patients Phase 2(/3) clinical trial.

 JOIN US IN THE BATTLE AGAINST